 Please be aware that stages 2,3 and 4 are rare.
 If you are trying to self-diagnose, you are 99% in “muscle pain” stage.

-We offer TMJ physiotherapy services to communities of Coquitlam, Port Moody, New Westminster and Burnaby.
+We offer TMJ physiotherapy services to communities of Coquitlam, Port Moody, New Westminster, Maple Ridge, and Burnaby.
 TMJ Physiotherapy and massage therapy are offered at all of our locations.

 Coast Therapy is an award-winning provider of Massage Therapy & Physiotherapy services to Port Coquitlam, East Vancouver, Port Moody, Pitt Meadows, Maple Ridge and Coquitlam residents for over 16 years.